 As a recruiter and coach for over 20 years, I have witnessed the promotion and development of many into leadership positions.
 Few things beat the excitement of landing your first leadership or management role.
 Your years of hard work, dedication and expertise have paid off and your work (and worth) has finally been recognised.

-But, for many, the step-up is challenging.
+But for many the step-up is challenging.
 It is rarely plain sailing and, for some, the waters are just too choppy.
 I’ve seen, at first hand, all the common problems that new and emerging leaders struggle with: making the transition from “expert” to “leader”; not communicating effectively; failing to delegate and not praising staff appropriately are common.

 But there’s one thing that stands out among all the difficulties faced by new leaders: the ability to develop a well-rounded leadership style that gets the best out of your new team.